SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/about-softuni/about-softuni.md

 ## About the Automated Judge System

 **The SoftUni Judge system** \([http://judge.softuni.bg](http://judge.softuni.bg)\) is an automated Internet system for **verifying the solutions of programming exercises via series of tests**.
-The submission and verification happens in **real time**: you submit the solution and  within seconds you receive an answer whether it is correct.
+The submission and verification happens in **real time**: you submit the solution and within seconds you get an answer whether it is correct.
 Each **successfully** taken test gives you the points it gains.
 For a correct solution you get all the points for the particular task.
 For partially correct solution you get part of the points for the task.
 For a completely wrong solution you get 0 points.

 **All tasks from the current book are available for testing in SoftUni judge** and we strongly recommend to test them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.